TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <a id= convertfilter> </a>
 #### Convert Filter Condition
-During execution, SnappyData checks with the available **QueryExecutor** by invoking the **transformFilter** method, if the filter is present.
+During execution, TIBCO ComputeDB checks with the available **QueryExecutor** by invoking the **transformFilter** method, if the filter is present.
 In case the **QueryExecutor** is capable of handling it, a transformed filter is returned which can be used for data retrieval or else an **UnsupportedOperationException** is shown.

 <a id= initializestatefulcontext> </a>